HalfwaySwine/Bittorrent/README.md

 # Torrentula: A BitTorrent Client

+# More Details on how to run and information:

+ - More details in report.ipynb

 ## Getting started

 The **BitTorrent client** can be used in two ways: as a command-line script or imported as a package into other Python code.